-Mass irregularities can be detected by comparison of the story weights.
+Mass irregularities can be detected by comparison of the storey weights.
 The effective mass consists of the dead load of the structure to each level, plus the actual weights of partitions and permanent equipment at each floor.
-The validity of this approximation is dependent upon the vertical distribution of mass and stiffness in the building.
+The validity of this approximation depends upon the vertical distribution of mass and stiffness in the building.